ray-project/ray/doc/source/data/preprocessors.rst

 A ``Predictor`` can be constructed from a saved ``Checkpoint``.
 If the ``Checkpoint`` contains a ``Preprocessor``, then the ``Preprocessor`` calls ``transform_batch`` on input batches prior to performing inference.

 In the following example, we show the Batch Predictor flow.
-The same logic applies to the :ref:`Online Inference flow <air-key-concepts-online-inference>`.

 .. literalinclude:: doc_code/preprocessors.py
     :language: python